Nirasak/MUL_my_runner_2019/README.md

 # MUL_my_runner_2019

 ## Description
-C Graphical Programing my_runner Epitech Teck1
+C Graphical Programming my_runner Epitech Teck1

 In this project, you are asked to make a small video game based on the rules of a finite Endless Running Game.